-To be eligible to student teach, candidates must have a 2.8 GPA for Professional Education coursework/major GPA.
-All "I", "IP" or "F" grades must be successfully resolved to maintain eligibility for student teaching.
+To be eligible to student teach, candidates must have a 2.8 GPA for Professional Education coursework.
+All "I", "IP","NA", or "C-" and below grades must be successfully resolved to maintain eligibility for student teaching.
 A "C" grade or better must be maintained in all Education/ECSE/SPED/TESL courses to maintain eligibility for student teaching.
 See Appendix B.